gfmcgrath/PowerShell/README.md

 Some modules only work with **Windows PowerShell** - these are noted below.

 ## PowerShell Modules
 The below sections detail the modules required to run the scripts included in this repository.
 They are organised according to the product they relate to.
-It is neccessary to have these modules installed and loaded into your sessions for the scripts to run.
+It is necessary to have these modules installed and loaded into your sessions for the scripts to run.

 ### Active Directory
 To run the Active Directory scripts, the following are required: